8 East of England Jobs Found

 Consultants on the specialist register will be given autonomy and will freedom to develop their special interests, with access to additional leadership, research and teaching duties available for those that want it.

-All consultants will receive a full induction process and will be involved in clinical audit and governance.
+Regardless of specialism, all consultants will be fully integrated members of the oncology team and receive full induction process and will be involved in clinical audit and governance.

 AM I ELIGIBLE FOR THIS ROLE?